hh-health-AI/sec-forensics/README.md

 ## Standard of evidence

-Built to **institutional investor standards: rigorous and auditable.** That is a claim about specific mechanisms, not a tone — the full list is in `references/auditability.md`.
+Built to **institutional investor standards: rigorous and auditable.**
 In short: every finding carries a source, a retrieval date and the vintage of the underlying data; confidence is gated by vintage rather than conviction; scripts fail loudly on empty result sets so silence is never read as a negative finding; known limitations travel in-line with the number; and evidence